emcleary/portfolio/gpu_numerics/README.txt

 accurate, we expect that doubling the number of intervals should decrease the error by a factor of 4.

-This is most observable in either the jacobi or v-cycle solver, eg,
+This is most observable in either the jacobi or v-cycle solver, e.g.

 $ ./multigrid 20 v 512